Adult volunteers (minimum age of 18) must be Scotch Plains residents and Scotch Plains Public Library cardholders in good standing.

 While we are closed to the public, click here to find out how you can volunteer from home!

-There are two different ways for Scotch Plains and Fanwood students in grades 6-12 to volunteer at the Scotch Plains Public Library.
+There are three main ways for Scotch Plains and Fanwood students in grades 6-12 to volunteer at the Scotch Plains Public Library.

-All teen volunteers must complete submit an application, complete an interview and attend two mandatory training sessions before they begin volunteering.
+All teen volunteers interested in shelving or shelf-reading must submit an application, complete an interview and attend two mandatory training sessions before they begin volunteering.
 Students who need to complete required community service hours or are interested in helping out at the library are welcome to sign up during the first week of each quarter of the year (January 2-January 10, April 1-April 10, July 1-July 10 or October 1-October 9).

 There are several types of volunteer work.
 We have reoccurring weekly shifts, monthly, shifts and as-needed shifts available.